sauravkumar-123/Microservices-Configuration-Service/README.md

-# Microservices-Configuration-Server
+# Microservices-Configuration-Service
-Central Configuration Server For All Microservices.
+Central Configuration Service For All Microservices.